mytrapham/misscomposite/README.md

 2. Random-number states for the simulation runs of the complex composite endpoint are stored in files with naming format complex\_'case'\_'miss'\_rng_'i'.dta.
 These can be used to re-create simulation runs in which perfect prediction occurred during MI.

 ### Log files (log folder)
-Log files for the simulation results are stored in files with naming format 'type'\_'case'\_'miss'\_'i'.smcl
+Log files of the simulation study are stored with naming format 'type'\_'case'\_'miss'\_'i'.smcl

 ## Re-analysis of the TOPPS trial (misscomposite/topps_reanalysis)
 The directory misscomposite/topps_reanalysis provides Stata code for the re-analysis of the TOPPS trials.
-Methods compared in the simulation study are applied in the TOPPS data.
+Methods for handling missing values in the components of the composite endpoint are applied in the TOPPS data.

+## References
+<a id="1">[1]</a>
+Jann B (2005).
+MOREMATA: Stata module (Mata) to provide various functions.
+Statistical Software Components S455001, Boston College Department of Economics, revised 06 Dec 2020.